From teas to exquisite southern cuisine. The Serenity Tearoom is an upscale restaurant serving down south cooking in unprecedented ways.

 Chicken and Sausage Gumbo?!

-Upscale but every day.
-The decor is purple themed, a personal favorite, with set tables and lit candles.
-On Saturday nights the Tearoom has a live jazz band.
-The bluesy music set the ambiance for the evening.
+Atmosphere: Upscale but every day.
+Saturday nights the Tearoom has a live jazz band.
+It set the ambiance for the evening.
 After dinner the band even blessed me with a special edition of happy birthday.

 But at Serenity, the prices reflect the quality.
 It’s good!

+Braised Short Rib.
 Though a tad overcooked, the rib came with vegetables, potato puree and fried onions.
 Yum!
 It was definitely tender to the touch, just the way I expected.
 I wish there was more puree added to offset the Madeira reduction; a girl likes her starch.
-But the meal itself?
-More than enough.
-I had a to-go box!

 The Serenity Tea Room menu changes seasonally.
 The executive chef, Brandon Sumblin, is a two-time winner of the Food Network show Cooks vs. Cons, who is the mastermind behind all of the creatively delicious dishes prepared.